nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Menu - Allocate Elements
     **Press Triangle and select Healing and Supplemental first**
     * Lynx
-      * Level 1
-        * Replace TurnWhite with Revive - TurnRed
+      * Level 1 - Replace TurnWhite with Revive / **TurnRed**
     * Marcy
-      * Level 2
-        * Heal All - Heal All
+      * Level 2 - Heal All / Heal All
-      * Level 1
-        * TurnRed - Strengthen - EagleEye - WeakMinded - WeakMinded - Genius
+      * Level 1 - TurnRed / Strengthen / EagleEye / WeakMinded / WeakMinded / Genius
-      * Level 4 - Level 6 (Add Level 3 to if you're below 19 Magic)
+      * Level 4 to Level 6 (Add Level 3 too if Marcy is below 20 Magic) - IceBlast
-        * IceBlast
-      * Level 7
+      * Level 7 - FrogPrince
-        * FrogPrince
     * Riddel
-      * Level 1
+      * Level 1 - WeakMinded
-        * WeakMinded
   * Head to the Forbidden Island.
 The small island on the Upper Right of the main island and below the Zelbess.
   * **Safety Save Outside**

 #### Dario (3675/7)

 **Note:** You'll die if you overmash.
 Consider running if you didn't get the turn order right, or a good stamina refresh.
+Pray you don't miss.
+It's critical to empty Marcy's Stamina on Phase 4 before IceBlast for a full Stamina Refresh (Idiot Explanation: Do six 1's and then IceBlast)

+  * Dario Phase 1
     * Riddel - 1 - Defend (skip if attacked)
-  * Lynx - Get to Level 6 with 1's - Magnify
+    * Lynx - Get to Level 6 - Magnify
     * Riddel - WeakMinded
+  * Dario Phase 2
-  * Marcy - Do five 1's - Genius Marcy
+    * Marcy - Do five 1's (**Don't over mash this**) - Genius Marcy
     * Lynx - Turn Red Dario
     * Hope for a Good Stamina Refresh
+  * Dario Phase 3
-  * Lynx - TurnBlue self
+    * Lynx - TurnBlue anyone not Dario
-  * Marcy - Get to Level 6 to Level 1
+    * Marcy - Get to Level 6 (**Don't over mash this**)
-  * Lynx - 1 - TurnBlue Self
+    * Lynx - 1 - Cure anyone not Dario
     * Marcy - 1 - FrogPrince
     * Hope for a Good Stamina Refresh
+  * Dario Phase 4
     * Lynx - 2/2/2 - WeakMinded
-  * Marcy - Do six 1's - IceBlast
+    * Marcy - Do six 1's (**Don't over mash this**, do 2 / 2 / 2 after Level 6) - IceBlast
-  * Repeat Marcy until Dario Dies
+    * Repeat with Marcy until Dario Dies
   * **SPLIT AFTER THE WIN MENU**

 Drops: